July 20- MFA Program Events:

 We are in the middle of a redesign of our webpage www.wilson.edu/hankeycenter to showcase a ton of new (and old) digitized content.
 We have photograph collections of student organizations like Orchesis and Kittochtinny Players, plus People and Places and “Things that aren’t here anymore”.
 We will also have several oral history interviews and vintage film clips from the 1930s.
 We will have a collection of historical narratives from previous anniversary celebrations and there will also be content from previous Hankey Center exhibits reformatted for online viewing.
 The newest Hankey Center exhibit will feature historic photographs from the early years of the college as well as some early furniture and memorabilia.

-Lectures for the upcoming year include a talk on Hannah Patterson and Women’s Suffrage during Reunion 2019, a fall lecture on the founding and early years of the college, and four special Women’s History Month lectures in March 2020 highlighting Wilson’s history in the context of US History.
+Lectures for the upcoming year include a fall lecture on the founding and early years of the college, and four special Women’s History Month lectures in March 2020 highlighting Wilson’s history in the context of US History.
 Lectures will be filmed and available online.

 Stay tuned for announcements regarding the release date of all of these collections and lecture dates and updated links!